getpopper/popper/docs/sections/cn_workflows.md

 popper run -f sample.yml -c config.yml
 ```

-This runs the step `one` locally in the host and step `two` through slurm on 2 nodes.
+This runs the step `one` locally in the host and step `two` through SLURM on any 2 compute nodes.
+If `singularity` is used as the container engine, then by default the steps would run using MPI
+as SLURM jobs.
+This behaviour can be overriden by passing `mpi: false` in the configuration of the
+step for which MPI is not required.

 #### Host